“My friend messaged me today and said she can’t decide if she wants to have a baby.

 From podcasts to video shows, parenting resources to happy tears – join the Love What Matters community and subscribe on YouTube.

-This story was submitted to Love What Matters by Jessica Ulrichs.
-You can follow her joureny on Facebook and Instagram.
+This story was submitted to Love What Matters by Jessica Urlichs.
+You can follow her journey on Instagram.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.

 Read more from Jessica: